-The District's basic financial statements consist of statement of net position; statement of revenues, expenses and changes in net position; and statement of cash flow.
+The District's basic financial statements consist of statements of net position; statements of revenues, expenses and changes in net position; and statements of cash flow.

 The District uses a single enterprise fund to maintain its financial records during the year.
 A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.